 JOB SEEKING SUPPORT

 We are currently delivering a job seeking support programme for disadvantaged Eastern European migrants.
-The programme consists of individual one to one support to the most disadvantaged members of our communities.
+We offer free, tailored support and specialist advice to Eastern Europeans, preparing them to work and live a fulfilled life the UK and helping them into suitable employment.
 The key target group are Eastern European migrants who are:

 + Unable to access better employment opportunities on grounds of poor language skills, poor IT skills

 + Are unemployed or stuck in low paid, exploitative jobs

 + Have been out of employment for a long time (e.g. stay-at-home mothers)

 + Are new arrivals and need support to apply for NIN, bank account, jobs, self-employment

 + Impoverished and at risk of homelessness or being evicted

 + Unfairly treated, discriminated against or exploited by unscrupulous landlords as well as employers

 + Unable to access support services because of limited/ no English, lack of knowledge of the system and lack of confidence to approach statutory and/or voluntary services